katerinanavab/javadocs/docs/unit09/notes903.md

 ## Overriding Inherited Methods

 A subclass **inherits all public methods** from its superclass, and these methods remain `public` in the subclass as well.
 But, we also usually _add more_ methods or instance variables to the subclass.
-Sometimes, we want to _modify_ existing inherited methods – this is called **overriding** methods.
+Sometimes, we want to _modify_ or _replace_ existing inherited methods – essentially making the child class "behave differently" than the parent.
+This is called **overriding** methods.

 **Overriding** an inherited method means providing a public method in a _subclass_ with the exact same **method signature** (method name, parameter type list, and return type) as a public method in the _superclass_.
 The method in the subclass will be called *instead of* the method in the superclass.
 One method that is frequently overridden in child classes is the ``toString`` method!